gy18gs/gy18gs.github.io/index2.md

 ### *What is this website for?*
 ##### This website is an online portfolio for my Programming for Spatial Analysts module, an introduction to programming.

+#### The files provided that are useful for the GEOG5990 assessment are License.txt, blurtest.py, agentframework.py, and agents.py

 ---